thedatalass/CoffeeRust/README.md

 # CoffeeRust

-*Quantitative Framework for Coffee Rust, Production and Futures*
+*Quantitative Framework for Coffee Rust, Production and Futures* (December 2017)

 __Abstract__: The livelihood of 120 million people depends on the coffee supply chain.
 Coffee rust leads to production losses of over $500 million worldwide and may affect futures prices.
 Coffee rust is caused by the coffee berry borer at temperatures from 10-30 C, and is one of the main diseases that attacks the coffee plant.
 Coffee is the second largest traded commodity worldwide, with about $100 billion in volume traded annually.
 This research offers a more quantitative framework for describing and visualizing the relationship between coffee rust, amount of coffee produced and futures prices.